victorortiz98/ManchesterTriage-Stack-and-List-/README.md

 # ManchesterTriage
-Class assignment for a C++ (Data Structures) project about simulating how Manchester triage works in a hospital
+Class assignment for a C++ (Data Structures) project about simulating how Manchester triage works in a hospital using stacks and lists (dinamic data structures)